marklogic/marklogic-docker/README.md

 The `marklogic` image tags allow the user to pin their applications to images for a specific release, a specific minor release, a specific major release, or the latest release of MarkLogic Server

-### `{ML release version}-{platform}`
+### `{ML release version}-{platform}-{ML Docker release version}`

-This tag points to the exact version of MarkLogic Server and the base OS.
-This allows an application to pin to a very specific version of the image and base OS (platform).
+This tag points to the exact version of MarkLogic Server, the base OS, and the supporting scripts version.
+This allows an application to pin to a very specific version of the image.
+The image will not be updated without incrementing either the MarkLogic Sever version or the version of the supporting scripts.

-Platform can be `centos`, `ubi` (RedHat Universal Base Image) or `ubi-rootless` (RedHat Universal Base Image for rootless containers).
-When `latest` tag is used, the platform will default to `ubi-rootless`.

-e.g. `11.2.0-centos` is the MarkLogic Server 11.2.0 release and CentOS base OS.
+e.g. `11.0.3-centos-1.0.2` is the MarkLogic Server 11.0.3 release, CentOS, version 1.0.2 of the docker scripts.

 ### `latest-xx.x`

-This tag points to the latest patch release of a specific minor version of MarkLogic Server on UBI-rootless.
+This tag points to the latest patch release of a specific minor version of MarkLogic Server on CentOS.
+The image will contain the latest docker supporting scripts and OS patches.

 e.g. `latest-11.0` is the latest patch release of MarkLogic Server 11.0 (11.0.0, 11.0.1, etc.).